matomo-org/developer-documentation/docs/generated/master/Piwik/Plugin.md

 <a name="getPluginName" id="getPluginName"></a>
 ### `getPluginName()`

-Returns the plugin's base class name without the namespace, e.g., "UserCountry" when the plugin class is "Piwik\Plugins\UserCountry\UserCountry".
+Returns the plugin's base class name without the namespace, e.g., `"UserCountry"` when the plugin class is `"Piwik\Plugins\UserCountry\UserCountry"`.

 #### Signature